I’m going to share some of the causes and origins of core isolation, the mistaken beliefs that can arise out of it, and how it can be transformed.

 Core isolation requires deeply gentle excavation, negotiation, and attunement.
 Initially, working with an experienced somatic practitioner is recommended, one who is skilled at reaching the deeper, somatic, core places.

-I offer free telephone consults for people who want to talk to me about this work for themselves, their children, and babies, and for therapists/healers who want to refer to me, or receive supervision, in this developmental period.
+I offer free telephone consults for people who want to talk to me about this work for themselves, their children, and babies, and for therapists/healers who want to refer to me.
+I offer supervision to practitioners and professionals in the pre and perinatal developmental period.

 Cutting edge insights into: